Obituaries:

 in his earlier years - this lead to many problems in Tim's

-like all of us was "a work in progress".
+savior" and like all of us was "a work in progress".

 We will miss him dearly.